-Bill Gibbons is entering his 28th season at the helm of the Holy Cross women’s basketball program in 2012-2013, coinciding with his 32nd season as part of the Holy Cross basketball programs.
-His quarter-century pledge to the team has made a major impact on all aspects of the women’s basketball world and especially in the surrounding community.
+Currently on a leave of absence, Bill Gibbons is in his 29th season at the helm of the Holy Cross women’s basketball program in 2013-2014, and his 33rd season as part of the Holy Cross athletic department.
+He is the winningest coach in the history of the program, leading the Crusaders to an overall mark of 533-315 in his first 28 years.
 On Dec.
-3, 2011 Gibbons reached new heights as he earned his 500th win as head coach, becoming the 24th active Division I coach to record 500 victories.
-He concluded the season with 15 additional wins and now has 515 total career victories.
+3, 2011, Gibbons earned his 500th victory as Holy Cross’ head coach, becoming the 24th active Division I coach to reach 500 wins.

 The sixth coach of the women’s program at Holy Cross, Gibbons has enjoyed the longest tenure in the position.
 He has led the Holy Cross women’s basketball program to more victories than any other coach, and is the winningest coach in Holy Cross basketball history.
 With his 358th victory, he surpassed George Blaney (357 wins as head coach of the Holy Cross men’s basketball program), who had hired him to be his assistant coach in 1981.
 Now with more than 500 wins under his belt, Gibbons is the second-winningest coach in Holy Cross Athletics history, behind legendary baseball coach Jack Barry, who totaled 616 wins from 1921-1960.

 In 2007, Gibbons was named the assistant women’s basketball coach for Team USA, competing in the Pan American Games in Rio de Janeiro, Brazil.
 During the five-day basketball tournament made up of eight international basketball teams, Gibbons’ team took home the gold medal, winning the championship game on July 24 over Brazil in front of 15,000 fans.